stevenyslee/Datastructures-and-Algorithms-notes/README.md

     ```
   * All C code is Compiled with ```gcc 7.2.0``` and flags ```-Wall -pedantic``` on ```Manjaro Linux```.

+### Lectures

+Ideas and information presented in Lectures will be written and explained in the equivalent Lecture markdown file.
+Some Lectures are split into more parts and others are condensed such that they make sense together.

 ### Roadmap

 - [x] Write Lectures 0 - 3: